Edit elements with the new Visual Editor

 Click Edit element to open the Element Change window.
 You can drag the window to your desired location.

-When you click a text block or image, the element's name automatically fills the Selector field.
+When you select a text block or image, the element's name automatically fills the Selector field.
 If you want to change your selection, click the Search icon (magnifying glass), hover over an element to see your selection highlighted, and then click it to change the selector.

 If an element is difficult to select directly on the page, click More (≡) next to the selector field to go up or down the DOM (Document Object Model) tree and target the exact element you want to edit.